-The Co-operative Bank is mostly funded through deposits (£20 billion as of June 2020).
-The majority of these deposits are customer savings accounts (£9.3 billion) and current accounts (£4.9 billion), which have been historically sticky during the liability management exercises in 2013 and 2017.
-The remainder of deposits are from small- and medium-enterprises (£2.7 billion) and other term deposits (£3.1 billion).
+The Co-operative Bank is mostly funded through deposits (\pounds 20 billion as of June 2020).
+The majority of these deposits are customer demand savings accounts (\pounds 9.3 billion) and current accounts (\pounds 4.9 billion), which have been historically sticky during the liability management exercises in 2013 and 2017.
+The remainder of deposits are from small- and medium-enterprises (\pounds 2.7 billion) and term customer savings accounts (\pounds 3.1 billion).
+In Q3 2020 The Co-operative Bank's deposits were largely unchanged (-0.1% from Q2 2020).

-The remainder of The Co-operative Bank's funding is largely composed by a £1 billion of Term Funding Scheme (TFS) from the Bank of England.
-The Co-operative Bank has also £.0.6 billion covered bonds maturing in November 2021, £0.2 billion RMBS, and £0.5 billion repos.
-In April 2019, The Co-operative Bank Finance issued a £200 million 10-year Tier 2 bond at a high 9.5% interest rate.
+The remainder of The Co-operative Bank's funding is largely composed by a £1 billion drawings from the Term Funding Scheme with additional incentives for SMEs (TFSME) from the Bank of England, which the bank drew in Q3 2020 to repay the £1 billion of the previous Term Funding Scheme.
+The Co-operative Bank also has c.£0.5 billion of covered bonds maturing in November 2021, £0.2 billion RMBS, and £0.5 billion repos.
+The Co-operative Bank Finance issued a £200 million 10-year Tier 2 bond at a high 9.5% interest rate in April 2019, and a £200 million 5-year (callable after four years) senior bond in November 2020 also at a high 9% interest rate.

-Exhibit 7

-The Co-operative Bank is mostly funded through deposits

-Funding split as of June 2020
+The Co-operative Bank is mostly funded through deposits Funding split as of June 2020

 Wholesale funding includes TFS, covered bonds and securitisations, repos, and the Tier 2 instrument issued by The Co-operative Bank Finance.
+The chart does not include the £200 million senior bond issued by The Co-operative Finance because the issuance was in November 2020.
 Source: Moody's Investors Service

-The Co-operative Bank estimates that it needs to issue c.£550 million MREL-compliant debt by end-2021 to meet with its expected requirement as of 1 January 2022.
-If the bank's estimates are confirmed, we believe that reaching this level of issuance will be challenging for The Co-operative Bank, which would likely need to offer an interest rate significantly above other UK retail banks.
+The Co-operative Bank estimates that it needs to issue an additional c.£350 million of MREL-compliant debt by end-2021 to meet with its expected requirement as of 1 January 20224.
+If the bank's estimates are confirmed, we believe that reaching this level of issuance will be challenging for The Co-operative Bank, which would likely need to continue to offer an interest rate significantly above other UK retail banks.